 Read it later apps are massively popular, with examples such as Instapaper or Pocket being among the most downloaded apps on Google Play.
 Google is also getting into the game now, albeit in a different way, with the Chrome team adding a read it later feature to the development versions of the browser.

 As alluded to, both Chrome Dev and Chrome Beta have this, but in slightly different guises.
+In Chrome Beta, version 53.0.2785.97, the feature needs to be turned on in chrome://flags with #enable-read-it-later-in-menu, with an option then appearing in both app-specific and 'system-level' Custom Tabs that says 'Keep tab in Chrome.'
 Read More

 Pocket wants to be your reading home on the web and mobile.
 Whether it's the stories that you run across while browsing or checking social media, those that your friends share with you, or those that it thinks are interesting to you, Pocket serves them to you in their purest form, stripped of the superfluous ads, widgets, and stuff that you find on any web page.
 And now Pocket's recommendations, which it introduced in version 6, are getting more customizable and personal.